The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

 \subsection{Torsors and $\H^1$}

 A different approach to the study of local Bloch--Kato Selmer sets has been undertaken in Kim's papers \cite{minhyong:siegel,minhyong:selmer} by viewing these sets as classifying sets for certain classes of torsors under $U$.
-This viewpoint has the distinct advantage of giving a simple description of the non-abelian Kummer map as a classifying map for path-torsors when $U$ is the $\Q_p$-pro-unipotent fundamental group of a variety $Y/K$ at a $K$-rational basepoint.
+This viewpoint has the distinct advantage of being the natural setting in which to describe the non-abelian Kummer map which is the classifying map for path-torsors when $U$ is the $\Q_p$-pro-unipotent \'etale fundamental group of a variety $Y/K$ at a $K$-rational basepoint.
 Although our analysis will proceed rather differently, let us now recall this description and deduce thereby a non-abelian version of Hyodo's $\H^1_g=\H^1_\st$ theorem \cite{hyodo}.

 \begin{definition-lemma} Let $U/\Q_p$ be a representation of $G_K$ on a finitely generated pro-unipotent group, and let $P/\Q_p$ be a (right\nobreakdash-)torsor under (the underlying group scheme of) $U$, endowed with an action of $G_K$ by algebraic automorphisms.
-Then the $J$-filtration on $\O(P)$ is $G_K$-stable.
-Moreover, the following are equivalent: \begin{enumerate} \item the action of $G_K$ on $P(\Q_p)$ is continuous; \item the action of $G_K$ on each $J_n\O(P)$ is continuous. \end{enumerate} When these equivalent conditions hold, we will say that $P$ is a \emph{torsor under $U$}. \begin{proof}[Proof of equivalence] $G_K$-stability of the $J$-filtration is obvious from the description in section \ref{sss:J-filtration_O(P)}.
+Then the conilpotency filtration on $\O(P)$ is $G_K$-stable.
+Moreover, the following are equivalent: \begin{enumerate} \item the action of $G_K$ on $P(\Q_p)$ is continuous; \item the action of $G_K$ on each $J_n\O(P)$ is continuous. \end{enumerate} When these equivalent conditions hold, we will say that $P$ is a \emph{torsor under $U$}. \begin{proof}[Proof of equivalence] $G_K$-stability of the conilpotency filtration is immediate since it is defined by the kernels of $G_K$-equivariant maps.

-If we write $U=\liminv U_n$ as an inverse limit of $G_K$-equivariant finite-dimensional quotients, then $P(\Q_p)$ is homeomorphic to the inverse limit of the pushouts $(P\times^UU_n)(\Q_p)$, so that it suffices to prove this for $U$ finite-dimensional.
+If we write $U=\liminv U_n$ as an inverse limit of finite-dimensional $G_K$-equivariant quotients, then $P(\Q_p)$ is homeomorphic to the inverse limit of the pushouts $(P\times^UU_n)(\Q_p)$, so that it suffices to prove this for $U$ finite-dimensional.
 As in definition-lemma \ref{def-lem:unipotent_representation}, the second condition is equivalent to the action on each $\left(J_n\O(P)\right)^\dual$ being continuous.
 In one direction, $P(\Q_p)$ is the set of group-like elements of the coalgebra $\O(P)^\dual=\liminv\left(J_n\O(P)\right)^\dual$ and its topology is the subspace topology, so that the implication (2)$\Rightarrow$(1) is clear.

 In the other direction, there is a canonical $G_K$-equivariant homeomorphism given by $(q,u)\mapsto(q,qu)$.
 When condition (1) holds, the $G_K$-action on the left-hand side is continuous, and hence the action on $J_n\O(P)$ is continuous also. \end{proof} \end{definition-lemma}